-"No Disturb Zone" means the thirty (30) feet horizontally landward of those Resource Areas included in Sections 2.18.1and 2.18.2 in which there shall be no Alteration.
-The No Disturb Zone includes the area thirty (30) feet horizontally landward of: 2.18.1 - the edge of any salt marsh, freshwater wetland or vernal pool; or 2.18.2 - the top of coastal bank, or the top of the bank of any stream or river a) Necessity of relief: If a tie-in to the municipal sewer system is not available, then at least temporary wetland impacts will be required to achieve the noted connection given the configuration of the available uplands.
+Wetlands "No Disturb Zone" means the thirty (30) feet The Applicant requires this Regulations horizontally landward of those Resource waiver to allow for a sewer Section 2.18: Areas included in Sections 2.18.1and 2.18.2 pipe to cross the resource Definitions in which there shall be no Alteration.
+The No area to provide access to the Disturb Zone includes the area thirty (30) rear leaching field.
+The feet horizontally landward of: 2.18.1 - the Applicant will NOT need this edge of any salt marsh, freshwater wetland waiver if the Town allows the or vernal pool; or 2.18.2 - the top of coastal Applicant to connect to bank, or the top of the bank of any stream or municipal sewer. river a) Necessity of relief: If a tie-in to the municipal sewer system is not available, then at least temporary wetland impacts will be required to achieve the noted connection given the configuration of the available uplands.
 However, the requested waiver is from the definitions section, which does not in and of itself impose requirements.
 Therefore, we recommend that the Applicant evaluate whether the intended waiver request is instead from Sections 4.1 (which disallows certain alterations) and 4.4 (which specifies that adverse effect is presumed for alteration within 30 feet of certain resource areas).